trgr5899/Guild_Software_Development_Work_Sample/README.md

 ## Installation and Setup

-Check to make sure that you have a the latest version of Python already installed
+Check to make sure that you have the latest version of Python already installed

 In your terminal type the following commands